apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 ![before_quant](https://i.imgur.com/XUVFnFQ.png)

 Firstly quantization performs operator fusion on floating-point model as mentioned in paragraph earlier.
-Next, all operators which supports int8 data type are marked as quantized and if needed additional operators are injected into graph surrounding quantizable operator - the goal of this additional operators is to quantize, dequantize or requantize data to keep data type compatible.
+Next, all operators which support int8 data type are marked as quantized and if needed additional operators are injected into graph surrounding quantizable operator - the goal of this additional operators is to quantize, dequantize or requantize data to keep data type between operators compatible.

 ![quant_not_calib](https://i.imgur.com/fV84H6b.png)